axeII/axell.dev/content/posts/netlifx-on-macos/index.md

 ## Nativefier

 In case you never heard before about `nativefier`.
 It is a command-line tool to easily create a desktop app for any web site with minimal configuration.
-Basically ala electron app but not in brower but in app.
-For netflix it's much for me easier to have it in sepearate app than browser.
+Basically ala electron app but not in browser but in app.
+For netflix it's much for me easier to have it in separate app than browser.

 {{< github repo="nativefier/nativefier" >}}